- 1. Visit the Underground River of Palawan

 Their signature year-round available craft beers include Ambog Ale (American Amber Ale), Palawan Wit (Belgian Wheat Beer), Palaw’An (Honey Kolsch), Ayahay IPA, and Hunter (Honey Nut Brown Ale).
 They also offer seasonal beers like Buko Loco Coconut Cream Ale and Mango de Palawan.

-Aside from serving their brews in Palaweño Brewery's taproom, they brew and hand-label about 1200 cases monthly and are sold in local bars, restaurants, and hotels in the province.
+Aside from serving their brews in Palaweño Brewery's taproom, they brew and hand-label about 1200 cases monthly and are sold in local bars, restaurants, and hotels in Puerto Princesa and the rest of the province.
 They also offer microbrewery experiences perfect for craft beer enthusiasts.

 Another natural attraction in Puerto Princesa is the majestic 75-foot high moss-covered limestone formation called Ugong Rock.
 The word "ugong" refers to the reverberating bell-like sound that's produced when you hit or pound on the walls.